chungkw/sequelize_tutorial/tutorial/06_Many-to-Many.md

     include: {
         association: 'categories',
         // Sequelize uses the term "through" for join tables
-        through: { attributes: [] } // don't want any columns in the join table }
+        through: { attributes: [] } // don't want any columns from the join table }
 });
 ```